dotnet/docs/docs/framework/wcf/feature-details/how-to-programmatically-add-discoverability-to-a-wcf-service-and-client.md

   - "dotnet"
 ---
 # How to: Programmatically Add Discoverability to a WCF Service and Client
-This topic explains how to make a [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)] service discoverable.
+This topic explains how to make a Windows Communication Foundation (WCF) service discoverable.
 It is based on the [Self-Host](http://go.microsoft.com/fwlink/?LinkId=145523) sample.

 ### To configure the existing Self-Host service sample for Discovery